-- (1) Rules: - (a) Permit fees are payable at the time of application and are nonrefundable. - (b) Permit fees shall be calculated by the Conservation Commission per the Bylaw. - (c) Town, county, state, and federal projects are exempt from fees. - (d) Upon request and demonstration of a compelling reason to do so, which circumstances the Commission anticipates shall be rare, the Commission in its sole discretion may grant a waiver or variance from, or reduction of, Permit fees. - (2) These filing fees are in addition to the filing fees charged under M.G.L. c.
-131, Section 40, the Wetlands Protection Act. - (3) The requirements of this section shall be commensurate with the nature, scope, type, and cost of the proposed project or activity. - (4) Fees: - (a) Fees are payable at the time of filing the application and are non-refundable. - (b) Fees shall be calculated per schedule below. - (c) Town, County, State, and Federal Projects are exempt from fees. - (d) These fees are in addition to the fees paid under M.G.L.
+- (1) Rules: - a.
+Permit fees are payable at the time of application and are nonrefundable. - b.
+Permit fees shall be calculated by the Conservation Commission per the Bylaw. - c.
+Town, county, state, and federal projects are exempt from fees. - d.
+Upon request and demonstration of a compelling reason to do so, which circumstances the Commission anticipates shall be rare, the Commission in its sole discretion may grant a waiver or variance from, or reduction of, Permit fees. - (2) These filing fees are in addition to the filing fees charged under M.G.L. c.
+131, Section 40, the Wetlands Protection Act. - (3) The requirements of this section shall be commensurate with the nature, scope, type, and cost of the proposed project or activity. - (4) Fees: - a.
+Fees are payable at the time of filing the application and are non-refundable. - b.
+Fees shall be calculated per schedule below. - c.
+Town, County, State, and Federal Projects are exempt from fees. - d.
+These fees are in addition to the fees paid under M.G.L.
 Ch.
 131, s.40 (the Wetlands Protection Act).

-(Category)
+(5) Categories

-- (R1) Request for Determination of Applicability: \$150 - (N1) Minor project: \$200

-(house addition, tennis court, swimming pool, utility work, work in, on or affecting any body of water, wetland or floodplain).

-- (N2) Single Family Dwelling: \$600 - (N3) Multiple dwelling structures: \$600 + \$100 per unit all or part of which lies within 100 feet of wetlands or within land subject to flooding. - (N4) Commercial, industrial, and institutional projects:

-\$800 + 50¢/s.f. wetland disturbed; 2¢/s.f. land subject to flooding; 100 s.f. buffer disturbed.)

-- (N5) Subdivisions: \$600 + \$4/1.f. feet of roadway sideline within 100 ft. of wetlands or within land subject to flooding - (N6) Other Fees: copies, printouts: per public records law - (N7) Minor project change: \$50 - (N8) Work on docks, piers, revetments, dikes, and similar: \$4 per linear foot
+Category Fee (R1) RDA \$150 local fee, no state fee (N1) Minor Project \$200 (house addition, tennis court, swimming pool, utility work, work in/on/or affecting any body of water, wetland or floodplain).
+(N2) Single Family \$600 Dwelling (N3) Multiple Dwelling \$600 + \$100 per unit all or part of which lies within 100 Structures feet of wetlands or within land subject to flooding.
+(N4) Commercial, \$800 + 50¢/s.f. wetland disturbed; 2¢/s.f. land subject to Industrial, and Institutional flooding or buffer zone disturbed.
+Projects (N5) Subdivisions \$600 + \$4/l.f. feet of roadway sideline within 100 ft. of wetlands or within land subject to flooding.

+Comment [ES4]: NS: Debatable as to whether the "Consultant" provisions (w/o the fees) should be a separate section.

+(N6) Other Fees Copies, printouts; per public records law

+(N7) Minor Project Change \$50

+(N8) Work on Docks, \$4 per linear foot

+Piers, Revetments, Dikes,

+etc

+(N9) Resource Boundary \$1 per linear foot

+Delineation (ANRAD)

-- (N9) Resource boundary delineation (ANRAD): \$1 per linear foot - (N10) Certificate of Compliance (COC or PCOC): No charge if before expiration of Order, \$200 if after expiration date of Order. - (N11) Amendments: \$300 or 50% of original local filing fee, whichever is less
+(N10) Certificate of No charge if before expiration of Order, \$200 if after

-(N12) Extensions:
+Compliance (COC or that date.

+PCOC)

+(N11) Amendments \$300 or 50% of original local filing fee, whichever is

+less.

-- a.
-Single family dwelling or minor project: \$100. - b.
-Other: \$150.
+(N12) Extensions a.
+Single family dwelling or minor project - \$100.

+b.
+Other - \$150.

+(N13) Consultant Fee Per estimate from consultant

-B. Consultant Fees
+B. Consultants and Consultant Fees

-Upon receipt of a Notice of Intent, Abbreviated Notice of Resource Area Delineation, or Request for Determination of Applicability, or at any point during the hearing process, the Commission is authorized to require an applicant to pay a fee for the reasonable costs and expenses borne by the Commission for specific expert engineering and other consultant services deemed necessary by the Commission to come to a final decision on the application.
+Upon receipt of a Notice of Intent, Abbreviated Notice of Resource Area Delineation, or Request for Determination of Applicability, or at any point during the hearing process, the Commission is authorized pursuant Bylaw § 16(B)(11) as well as, independently, to G.L.
+Ch.
+44, § 53G to require an applicant to pay a fee for the reasonable costs and expenses borne by the Commission for specific expert engineering and other consultant services deemed necessary by the Commission to come to a final decision on the application.
 The fee is called the "Consultant Fee."